AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 Note that you will not have FastQC or fastp output for most samples, so there will be some information missing from the report.

 #### Running MultiQC on the gastric cancer samples

+There are datasets already uploaded to the RStudio Server that you may want use for practicing these approaches or other techniques we've discussed.
+For running MultiQC, take a look in the `~/training-modules/RNA-seq/QC` directory to see all the datasets you could run MultiQC on.

 Run the following steps in the `Terminal` tab of RStudio.